 With a lively, bass-heavy presentation, and a comfortable fit, the Sennheiser CX Sport Bluetooth earbuds can really bolster your workout through sound quality alone.

 With runners in mind, the CX Sports have an IPX4 splash-proof rating.
 This means they should be able to withstand a sweaty workout session (but you probably shouldn't take them into the shower with you post-workout).

 They have a battery life of six hours, which means they'll last you all day, whether you're wearing them on your commute or taking them out for a jog – and their budget-friendly price won't break the bank.

 What to look for in cheap headphones

-In order to create this guide, we’ve tested, listened to and compared over 25 headphones in every category, shape and size.
+In order to create this guide, we’ve tested, listened to and compared lots of cheap headphones in every category, shape and size.
 When we found a great pair, we then put it against the rest back-to-back-to-back to make sure they still really deserved the title of ‘best cheap headphones’.

 You might be wondering what we were looking for through all this expansive testing?
 Sound fidelity was clearly the most essential detail – but we also made sure to consider comfort, design and other features also.

 Like most people, we prefer our music detail-rich and well-balanced.
 We can live with our music sounding a bit warm with an emphasis on the mids and highs, but we still like to be able to feel the bass.
 Also, it’s important to look for headphones with reasonable battery life if they’re wireless, a robust, durable build that will stand up to the trials of everyday commute and comfortable padding to help make longer listening sittings nice and comfortable.